 ‘Maajanga etenga kinamgozi ibiniga.’

-The others join in, and then they are coaxing and daring Omido and I to climb up the lorry before it goes off past the green Safaricom M-Pesa shop towards Mumias.
+The others join in.
+Our voices shoot off in all directions as if they are fireworks that someone has lit.
+The others start coaxing and daring Omido and I to climb up the lorry before it goes off past the green Safaricom M-Pesa shop towards Mumias.

 The coaxing works.

 Omido hesitates, measuring how high the lorry is with his eyes.
 I want to jump already because I hate to waste time but Willy stops me.
 ‘A girl must not climb a lorry, let me go in your place.
 Hold this feya for me.’